mondoohq/docs/docs/mql/mql-write.md

 _Dicts_ are similar to maps but have one key difference: Maps are statically typed ahead of time; they have known value types.

-That’s not the case when you process unknown data such as JSON.
+That's not the case when you process unknown data such as JSON.
 This presents a challenge, and the solution is `dict`:

 ```coffee
 > parse.json("my.json")